Justin-Schultz-GHub/ls-py110/lesson_1/pedac_process.md

 - William Pognonec had an interesting solution.
 He used the inherent uniqueness of dictionary keys by creating a new dictionary with the `.fromkeys()` method and simply coerced it to a list.

+### Rotation (Part 1)
+Write a function that rotates a list by moving the first element to the end of the list.
+Do not modify the original list; return a new list instead.

+If the input is an empty list, return an empty list.
+If the input is not a list, return None.
+Review the test cases below, then implement the solution accordingly.

+- Input: An object?
+- Output: If the input is a list, return a rotated list, or else, return None

+Rules:
+- Explicit:
+    - If the input is an empty list, return an empty list.
+    - If the input is not a list, return None.
+    - Do not modify the original list.
+- Implicit:
+    - None

+Questions:
+- None

+Data Structures:
+- A copy of a list

+Programmatic Algorithm:
+1. Start
+    - import copy
+    - define function 'rotate_list'
+2. if something is a list:
+        - if the length of something is > 0:
+            - rotated_list = something.deepcopy()
+            - pop idx 0 from rotated_list and append to end of list
+            - return rotated_list
+        - return []
+3. return None

+Notes:
+- My solution was fine, but I did like the LS solution.
+It looks much cleaner.

+### Rotation (Part 2)
+Write a function that rotates the last count digits of a number.
+To perform the rotation, move the first of the digits that you want to rotate to the end and shift the remaining digits to the left.

+- Input: An integer and an index
+- Output: The integer with the negative index at the end

+Rules:
+- Explicit:
+    - None
+- Implicit:
+    - None

+Questions:
+- None

+Data Structures:
+- A list to convert, pop, join, and return

+Programmatic Algorithm:
+1. Start
+    - define function 'rotate_rightmost_digits'
+2. stringify number
+3. listify number
+4. pop negative index of list and append to list
+5. join list
+6. coerce string to int
+7. return new number

+Notes:
+- The LS solution seems a bit convoluted.

+### Rotation (Part 3)
+Take the number 735291 and rotate it by one digit to the left, getting 352917.

+Next, keep the first digit fixed in place and rotate the remaining digits to get 329175.
+Keep the first two digits fixed in place and rotate again to get 321759.
+Keep the first three digits fixed in place and rotate again to get 321597.

+Finally, keep the first four digits fixed in place and rotate the final two digits to get 321579.
+The resulting number is called the maximum rotation of the original number.

+Write a function that takes an integer as an argument and returns the maximum rotation of that integer.
+You can (and probably should) use the rotate_rightmost_digits function from the previous exercise.

+- Input: A number
+- Output: The maximum rotation of the input number

+Rules:
+    - Just move each index to the end, one at a time

+Questions:
+- None

+Data Structures:
+- A list to pop and append to, and return

+Programmatic Algorithm:
+1. Start
+    - define function 'max_rotation'
+2. for i in range length of number list:
+        - pop number_list[i] and append to number_list
+3. maximum rotation = the joined list coerced to an int
+4. return maximum_rotation

+Notes:
+- The explanation for this rotation problem is unreasonably over-complex.
+All you're doing is moving each index to the end.
+There's no point in even using the previous function.

+  That being said, I wrote a second version to fit what LS did, just because.

+### Stack Machine Interpretation
+Write a function that implements a miniature stack-and-register-based programming language that has the following commands (also called operations or tokens):

+n: Place an integer value, n, in the register.
+Do not modify the stack.
+PUSH : Push the current register value onto the stack.
+Leave the value in the register.

+ADD : Pop a value from the stack and add it to the register value, storing the result in the register.

+SUB : Pop a value from the stack and subtract it from the register value, storing the result in the register.

+MULT : Pop a value from the stack and multiply it by the register value, storing the result in the register.

+DIV : Pop a value from the stack and divide the register value by the popped stack value, storing the integer result back in the register.

+REMAINDER : Pop a value from the stack and divide the register value by the popped stack value, storing the integer remainder of the division back in the register.

+POP : Remove the topmost item from the stack and place it in the register.

+PRINT : Print the register value.

+All operations are integer operations (which is only important with DIV and REMAINDER).

+Programs will be supplied to your language function via a string argument.
+Your function may assume that all arguments are valid programs -- i.e., they will not do anything like trying to pop a non-existent value from the stack, and they won't contain any unknown tokens.

+Initialize the stack and register to the values [] and 0, respectively.

+- Input: A string of operations and values
+- Output: The corresponding input operations, values, etc.

+Rules:
+- Explicit:
+    -
+    -
+- Implicit:
+    -

+Questions:
+-

+Data Structures:
+-

+Programmatic Algorithm:
+1. Start
+    -

+Notes:
+-